kubermatic-labs/kkp-using-argocd/README.md

     ```shell
     make install-kkp-dev
     ```
-1. Apply ClusterIssuer. **Note:** For the demo, staging LetsEncrypt certificate provider is used.
-In real world production applications, you should use production LetsEncrypt certificate issuer.
-Just need to change the url in `dev/clusterIssuer.yaml` file.
-    ```shell
-    kubectl apply -f dev/clusterIssuer.yaml
-    ```
 1. Add seed for self (need manual update of kubeconfig in seed.yaml)
     ```shell
     make create-long-lived-master-seed-kubeconfig
     # commit changes to git and push latest changes in
     make push-git-tag-dev
     ```
-1. Sync all apps in ArgoCD by accessing ArgoCD UI and syncing apps manually
+1. Wait for all apps to sync in ArgoCD (depending on setup - you can choose to sync all apps manually)
 1. Seed DNS record AFTER seed has been added (needed for usercluster creation).
-Seed is added as part of ArgoCD apps reconciliation above
+Seed is added as part of ArgoCD apps reconciliation above (In the demo, this step is automated via external-dns app)
     ```shell
     # Apply DNS record manually in AWS Route53
     # *.self.seed.argodemo.lab.kubermatic.io